-Instead, why not make your own toffee apples, or fudge and hand out these package free goodies to satisfy the sweetest of tooth’s while also being a bit kinder to the planet.
+Instead, why not make your own toffee apples, or fudge and share package free goodies to satisfy the sweetest of tooth’s while also being a bit kinder to the planet.
 You could try a treasure hunt around the house or garden to replace the traditional trick or treating.

 Dress to impress

-It wouldn’t be Halloween without the streets filling up with ghouls, witches and ghosts.
+It wouldn’t be Halloween without homes around the country filling up with ghouls, witches and ghosts.